tektrans/wordpress-extended/README.md

 Please feel free to use this container image but we have no responsibility neither support.
 Any questions please be sent by opening a
 [new issue](https://github.com/tektrans/wordpress-extended/issues/new/choose).

+"Star" from you for this repository is very much appreciated, so we know someone use this container image happily.